Praqma/LearnKubernetes/henrik/internal-loadbalancer-nginx/README.md

 ![kubernetesLoadbalanceTopology](images/kubernetes_loadbalancer_topoloty.png)

-We now need to point the dns entry webserver.example.com to the ip of the node running out loadbalancer.
+We now need to point the dns entry webserver.example.com to the ip of the node running our loadbalancer.
 To find it, exec:
 ```
 kubectl get pods --namespace=production -o wide |grep "nginx-ingress"